AMReX-Codes/amrex/Docs/sphinx_documentation/source/Faq.rst

 **A.** (Thread safe) Yes, :cpp:`amrex::Random()` is thread safe.
 When OpenMP is on, each thread will have its own dedicated Random Number Generator that is totally independent of the others.
 |

+**Q.** Is Dirichlet boundary condition data loaded into cell-centered, or face-centered containers?
+How is it used in AMReX-based codes like MLMG and the advection routines in AMReX-Hydro?

+**A.**

+|
 |